Board of Directors & Staff

 Andy Munich has been making adults cry.
 Using dice.
 For years.
 Let’s start again!
 Andy Munich has been running all kinds of tabletop (and laptop) roleplaying games since he began making up adventures (with nothing but a worn Dungeons & Dragons 1st Edition Monster Manual) on the playground in fifth grade.
 Over the intervening 20-plus years, he’s honed the craft of the Game Master with a variety of game systems, before falling in love with the Unisystem by C.J.
 Carella.
 Nothing brings him greater pleasure than causing his players to forget the world they live in for a few hours as they become lost in one of shared creation.
 And if he can wring out a few tears, all the better.
 He has been known, on occasion, to elicit laughter as well.
 Andy lives in his own head, which is located in Seattle.

-Gaming Workshop Coordinator – Kathryn Storm
+Video Game Coordinator – Kathryn Storm

 Kathryn’s love of geek began with watching her dad build computers and telescopes, episodes of Buck Rogers and NOVA, and Brøderbund (particularly Where in Space is Carmen Sandiego?).